seodn/webcontent/smooth-auto-panel-paint/commercial-truck-painting.md

 ### Aftercare Guide
 ## Caring for Heavy Vehicle Paintwork
+Proper aftercare helps protect your commercial vehicle’s paintwork from fading, chemical exposure, and premature wear.
+Following these simple maintenance steps can extend the lifespan of your refinished surfaces.
 *   **Allow Paint to Cure:** Avoid harsh chemical washes for the first 14 days following heat-baking.
 *   **Clean Fuel Spills Promptly:** Rinsing off raw fuel or hydraulic spills keeps your paint looking vibrant.
 *   **Hand Wash Fleet Cabs:** Wash fleet cabs with soft brushes or mitts rather than aggressive automated industrial truck washes.